maggieliuzzi/reinforcement_learning/course_2015_david_silver_ucl_deepmind/Intro.md

 ## Key Problems
-- Learning vs Planning
-    How to improve policy to maximise future reward.
+- Learning vs Planning: how to improve policy to maximise future reward.
-    Learning:
+    - Learning:
         Trial and error
         Environment initially unknown, a lot of interaction with the environment
-    Planning:
+    - Planning:
         Known (perfect) model of the environment (eg. it is given differential equations describing wind) Internal computations (often using dynamic programming, possibly doing look-ahead/tree search), delayed external interaction
         (Can be used as a first step for Learning as well)
-- Exploration and Exploitation
-    Trade-off, so a balance is required
+- Exploration and Exploitation: trade-off, so a balance is required
-    Exploitation:
+    - Exploitation:
         Already discovered information, possibly suboptimal reward (eg. advertiser showing their most successful ad, drilling in a known location, going to your favourite restaurant, playing a known good move in a game)
-    Exploration:
+    - Exploration:
         Often losing immediate reward in order to get more environment information
-- Prediction and Control
+- Prediction and Control: prediction helps evaluate all policies to then choose the best one, but they are separate problems
-    Prediction: evaluating future given a policy (eg. the current one)
+    - Prediction: evaluating future given a policy (eg. the current one)
-    Control: optimising future, finding the best policy (Prediction helps evaluate all policies to then choose the best one)
+    - Control: optimising future, finding the best policy

 ## Differences between RL and other Machine Learning paradigms